 The Practice U Lifestyle Is Brain Food That Feeds My Mind and Medicates My Soul

 Thank you for visiting our page to learn more about us.
 We hope you agree it's encouraging to know we thought about you and saw it fitting to have an apparel that inspires and motivates us to present the very best of who we are when pursuing our ideas, goals, and dreams, as well as overcoming a few life struggles without compromising our soul.
-The initial step in achieving such goals and dreams is I must first have a willingness of the mind to listen and learn, ask questions to get an understanding, read material that helps me to grow and reread it again, do the work and continue the work to reach a level of mastery, play the video and replay the video to study what I did not see earlier, and be consistent.
-At Practice U, we call that a Life Lesson learned and earned from a collection of life experiences, failures and successes.
+The initial step in achieving such goals and dreams is I must first have a willingness of the mind to listen and learn, ask questions to get an understanding, reread material that helps me to grow, replay the video to study what I did not see earlier, do the work, and be consistent.
+At Practice U, we call those action steps "Life Lessons" learned and earned from our failures and successes.
 Here are just a few.
 Life Lesson #1 of 5, Practice, Prepare, Rehearse, and Repeat as much as I can each day of the week to inspire my motivation.
-It is through that daily and weekly repetition of a variety of work that I begin to build up my self-esteem, routine, confidence, and dreams.
-Over time it becomes easier and eventually a habit.
+This is a tried and true statement from the greatest generation in the early 1900 -1927, to the silent generation 1928-1945 post WW II, boomer generation 1946-1964, to Generation X 1965-1980, to Generation Y 1981-1996, to Generation Z 1997-2012, to Generation Alpha 2012-2025, to Generation Beta 2025-2039 and so on.
+In every generation and all throughout time long before we were born the idea of practice has been the key to building up a person's self-esteem, routine, confidence, and dreams.
+This timeless truth will always be the foundation where practice becomes easier and eventually a habit that gives back.
+This is why I practice.

 To encourage you in your work, we offer our Practice U theme song and video on the "About Us" page.
 The hook says, "The more I practice, practice, practice, The better I become, the better I become," meaning I'm going to get better if I stick with my routine.
-I'm going to get better as I focus on my short-term and long-term goal(s).
-Working towards a goal is something we should all have especially when we're in school.
-From elementary school to the college graduation, we're all required to do homework, which is another word for practice.
-As a student our goal is to pass the class, present our best and speak our best.
+I'm going to get better focusing on my short-term and long-term goal(s) especially for those in school.
+From elementary school to the college graduation, we're all required to do homework.
+As a student our goal is to pass the class, speak our best and present our best.
 Take for example when I was challenged to present my first speech.
-It was a little scary, uncomfortable, and I was nervous.
+It was a little scary, uncomfortable.
+I was nervous.
 To get over that fear, I had to sacrifice my fun time for study time.
-That study time meant I had to practice, prepare, rehearse, and repeat.
-The more I continued to study, rewrite, and memorize my speech, the stronger my muscle memory helped me to reach one of my short-term goals which was to get an "A" on my speech.
-I practiced presenting my speech in front of my family, friends and an audience of strangers.
-I gradually evolved and began to feel no pressure.
+The more I studied and memorized my speech, the stronger my muscle memory helped me to reach my short-term goal which was to get an "A" on my speech.
+I practiced presenting my speech in front of my family, friends, and an audience of strangers.
+I evolved and began to feel no pressure.
 My nervousness was a minimum and it was all natural instinct.
-Like the character Kevin from the Christmas movie Home Alone said, "I did it!" so did I. I grabbed a passing grade.
-It is from that type of experience that one can conclusively see and feel the power of homework, repetition, muscle memory and automaticity.
-In one word it's called, practice.
+Like the character Kevin from the Christmas movie Home Alone said, "I did it!", so did I. I grabbed a passing grade and was happy about my success.
+It is from that experience that one can feel the power of homework moving into repetition and repetition moving from muscle memory to automaticity.
+In one word it's called, "practice".

 At Practice U, we encourage you, for the benefit of you to take time to complete this homework assignment because health and fitness is another part of the Practice U Lifestyle.
 Step 1, Go to Google and place in the search box the following: (1) Food that prevent high blood pressure (2) Food that prevent high cholesterol (3) Food that prevent cancer, and (4) Food that prevent sugar diabetes.
 Next Google, "What are unhealthy processed food?" and "What are unhealthy ultra processed food?"
 Take notes then move to the next step.
 Step 2, Read the "Nutrition Facts" on the back of ALL packaged food, can food, especially the stuff we love to eat from the grocery store, corner liquor stores, and fast food chains.
 Now go to the final step.
 Step 3Go to Google and input (1) How much saturated fat per day, (2) trans fat per day, (3) cholesterol per day, (3) sodium per day, (4) carbohydrates per day, (5) sugar per day.